 Devil Dog Hound of Hell (1978) features Martine Beswicke leading a cult who look like the Family from the Omega Man but fresh.
 Richard Crenna, Yvette Mimieux and the Witch Mountain kids adopt cursed puppy.
 Family start painting satanic pictures, and the dog doesn't appear in its horned form till the end, in the night.
 It's very Kolchakesque, as in the series not the TV films.
 So not as good as the artwork, though the end has a great shot - of superimposed flames around the dog.
 A lot of these films only get watchable at the end, i.e. Satan's School For Girls.

 Watching 1972's Gargolyes - Bernie Casey quite creepy as the lead 'goyle.
-Wonder did his performance influence the cartoon?
-And the flying effects are quite cool in their tattiness- looks like being carried by a raven Father Ted-style. better than the myriad "woodlands/desert chase, usually with moon in the title" TV films it nearly resembles, that I found samey, mainly because despite being Irish, I'm not a western fan.
+Wonder did his performance influence the cartoon of the same name?
+And the flying effects are quite cool in their tattiness- the flying scenes look like the gargoyles are being carried by a raven, Father Ted-style.
+Better than the myriad "woodlands/desert chase, usually with moon in the title" TV films it nearly resembles, that I found samey, mainly because despite being Irish, I'm not a western fan.